MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-VII-Department-Air-Force/subchapter-F-Aircraft/part-855-Civil-Aircraft-Use-United-States-Air-Force-Airfields/subpart-C-Agreements-Civil-Aircraft-Use-Air-Force-Airfields/section-855.22.md

 (1) Joint-use agreements are tailored to accommodate the needs of the community and minimize the impact on the defense mission.
 Although each agreement is unique, attachment 4 to this part provides basic terms that are frequently included in such agreements.

-(2) Agreements for joint use at Air Force airfields on foreign soil are subject to the requirements of AFI 51-701, Negotiating, Concluding, Reporting, and Maintaining International Agreements10.
+(2) Agreements for joint use at Air Force airfields on foreign soil are subject to the requirements of AFI 51-701, Negotiating, Concluding, Reporting, and Maintaining International Agreements 10.

 10 See footnote 1 to § 855.6.